 You should distribute videos of your listings in the same places you share the listings themselves.
 Put your videos front-and-center on your property pages, and distribute them with your marketing updates on your properties.
 Try using these three distribution channels for your property videos:

 Videos communicate much more about a listing than pictures alone.
-Popular platforms like Loopnet let you upload videos to your listings alongside your pictures so prospects can get an in-depth look.
+Popular platforms like Biproxi let you upload videos to your listings alongside your pictures so prospects can get an in-depth look.

 This listing from Civitas Commercial Real Estate Services features a property video as its second gallery entry: